 Refresher training may be arranged for the input program file.
-A final Technical Meeting to check & confirm all entries will be on Wednesday 26th March at 2 pm at the Nevis Disaster Management Department at Long Point.
-(NOTE: THE TIME HAS BEEN CHANGED DUE TO A TSUNAMI EXERCISE).
+A final Technical Meeting to check & confirm all entries will be on Monday 23rd March at 1 pm at the Nevis Disaster Management Department at Long Point.

 Please send the completed file by email or via pen drive to the Secretariat Director indicated above by the DEADLINE DATE.

 1. The grass track at ETW Park consists of nine (9) lanes and is 300m long - two straights of 30m each and two curves of 120m each.

 2. Classes V, IV, III, II and I will run all races except the 800m and 1,200m in lanes.
 All Classes will run 60m, 100m, 200m & 400m in lanes -

 lane violations will be penalized as per the rules.
 The transition into the 100m straight may be in a different colour.

 3. The finish line for all races will be the same.

 4. The first leg of the 4x400m will also be run in lanes with the break at the 1st handover.
 The starting point of the 4x400 metres may therefore be different from the

 start of the 400 metres event.